 At the same time, you increase your ability to attract a more diverse pool of employees who may not be able to work within a traditional framework - for example, people with disabilities, older employees or those with other commitments that require flexibility.

 One in four Danes live with an invisible disability.
-This can be anything from mental illness, ADHD and autism to dyslexia, visual impairment or hearing impairment.
+It can be anything from mental illness or neurodiversity.
 For people with invisible disabilities, everyday life can be more demanding and they may need more help, support or patience.

 For advice on how to bring an equity perspective to your business, contact us here: